k-pom/example_code/typecasting/README.md

 This approach depends on having a mapping of characters to values, as seen at the bottom of [typecast.py](typecast.py).

-The second assumption this approach makes is that all characters are numeric.
+The second assumption this approach makes is that all characters are numeric (or alphanumeric in the case of hex numbers).
 Strings such as 1,000 or 0.75 are invalid.
 There are, however, three exceptions explicitly handled.
 Hex notation, Python's Long notation, and the minus sign indicating a negative number